 Fry the turkey if you're in a hurry

 Frying your turkey (while not the healthiest option) is definitely one of the quickest ways to cook your turkey in a pinch.
 For an extra-indulgent turkey this year, try this recipe from Alton Brown.

 Whatever you do, don't throw out the drippings in the pan when your turkey is done.

 "The drippings from your turkey are the primary ingredient needed to make a delicious gravy.
 A combination of turkey drippings, water, and flour will be the perfect complement to your turkey dinner (and your mashed potatoes, of course)," says Shea.

 Add broth, gravy, or both if the turkey comes out dry

 Use a sharp carving knife

 Carving the turkey is the last step before enjoying it, so you want to get it right.
 "There are indeed efficient ways to carve a turkey, and it starts with having a sharp knife.
 Once you're equipped with a sharp knife, be sure you learn the best way to carve a turkey so you can get the most flavorful pieces with minimal waste," says Shea.

-It's no secret that bone broth is seriously popular this days, but should you be drinking it?
+It's no secret that bone broth is seriously popular these days, but should you be drinking it?
 It has a ton of health benefits, so why not save the turkey carcass post-Thanksgiving dinner for a delicious bone broth you can sip on in cooler temps.
-Check out this recipe from Kettle and Fire for all the details on how to make your own turkey bone broth.
+Once you have it, here are some bone broth recipes you can try.